datagrok-ai/public/help/access/files/shares/sharepoint.md

 {
   "parameters": {
     "domain": "",
-    "root site": false, //
+    "root site": true,
-    "site": "", // specify if not root site
+    "site": "", // specify if not a root site
     "drive": "",
     "redirect url": "" // is set automatically
   },